clover/remote-pay-android/README.md

 # Clover SDK for Android POS integration

-### Version
+## Version

 Current version: 1.3.2

 ## Overview

-This SDK allows your Android-based Point-of-Sale (POS) system to communicate with a [Clover® device](https://www.clover.com/pos-hardware/) and process payments.
+This SDK allows your Android-based Point-of-Sale (POS) system to communicate with a [Clover® payment device](https://www.clover.com/pos-hardware/) and process payments.
 Learn more about [Clover Integrations](https://www.clover.com/integrations).

 The Android project includes a connector and an example POS.
 To work with the project effectively, you will need:
 - [Gradle](https://gradle.org) (suggested version 3.4).